-Prepare this simple dish, using either mussels or clams, for lunch or dinner.
+Prepare this simple recipe for Beer Braised Mussels with Andouille Sausage using either mussels or clams.
+Great for lunch or dinner.
 Low in fat and calories, very high in flavor

 Sunday afternoon, working in the garden on a beautiful winter's day.
 It's 72ºF in Sonoma County in the middle of January; how can we resist going outside to play?
 We can't.
 But once you get playing in the dirt, there's not a good time to brush yourself off and go out to lunch.
 It's a good time to eat at home, in your own backyard.

 Since BB and I got our FitBit Charge for Christmas, we have been tracking our food consumption (and there can be no lying or excuse-making when you write each thing down) and we realized that we have been a bit lax in a number of places in our diet.
 Especially with our lunches out.

 "This dish is really simple to prepare and delicious to eat"